The privilege of a lifetime is to become who you truly are.

 Hello!
 I’m Ruba (she/her/hers) - Registered Psychotherapist (Qualifying), License #19051

 Thank you for stopping by to learn more about me.
 I’m a Registered Psychotherapist (Qualifying) with a Master of Arts in Spiritual Care and Psychotherapy from Wilfrid Laurier University.
 Before becoming a therapist, I spent close to ten years working in finance and government services and volunteering with refugee communities both locally and internationally.
-Having grown up with many cultural influences, I bring a unique perspective that lets me appreciate the challenges encountered by people in various communities.
+Having grown up with many cultural influences, I bring a perspective that helps me appreciate the realities people face across different communities and life stages.

 What led me to become a therapist was a deep belief in the importance of connection.
 It makes a real difference to have someone walking beside you during the hard or confusing parts of life.
 That kind of support can help us feel less alone and more able to face what’s ahead.